vim89/toon4s/.github/WORKFLOWS.md

 - Smoke tests: CLI functionality
 - Budget gate: token savings verification
 - JMH benchmarks: performance tests
+- Merge gate: the `All checks pass` job runs unconditionally and fails the workflow if **any** upstream stage is not `success`, so GitHub never shows the merge button while CI is red or skipped

 **Skip**: Add `[skip ci]` or `[skip release]` to commit message